Materials

 On our website, we describe the six main basic types of thermoplastic elastomers plus soft PVC that we use.

-TPS (styrene block copolymer) is the most common thermoplastic elastomer.
+TPS (styrene block copolymer) is the most commonly used thermoplastic elastomer.
 When people talk about TPE, they usually mean a styrene block copolymer based on SBS or SEBS.
-TPS is a versatile material produced in a wide range of qualities and variants.
+TPS is a versatile material produced in a wide range of grades and grades.

 Read more

-TPV (Thermoplastic Polyolefin Vulcanisate) is a mixture of a polyolefin-based plastic (usually PP) and an elastomer such as EPDM.
-Unlike TPO, the elastomer in TPV is cross-linked or vulcanized.
+TPV (Thermoplastic Polyolefin Vulcanisation) is a blend of a polyolefin-based plastic (usually PP) and an elastomer such as EPDM.
+Unlike TPO, the elastomer in TPV is cross-linked or vulcanised.

 Read more

-TPU (thermoplastic polyurethane) is a thermoplastic elastomer based on polyurethane.
-If you need a material that is highly abrasion-resistant and oil-resistant, TPU is a good choice.
+When you need a material that is highly resistant to wear and oils, TPU is a good choice.

 Read more

-TPO (Thermoplastic Polyolefins) is a mixture of a polyolefin-based plastic (usually PP) and an elastomer such as EPDM.
+TPO (Thermoplastic Polyolefins) is a blend of a polyolefin based plastic (usually PP) and an elastomer such as EPDM.
 Unlike TPV, TPO is not or only partially cross-linked.

 Read more